 The work itself varies, ranging from basic email admin and reception work to bookkeeping and record management.
 It generally encompasses all the behind-the-scenes tasks required to run a business.

-To get started as a virtual assistant, you ideally need a few years’ experience working in a physical office.
+To get started as a virtual assistant, you ideally need a few years’ experiences working in a physical office.
 Source a few strong references from former employers and build an online CV for prospective employers to vet you against.

 Bear in mind that virtual assistants are self-employed rather than part-time or contract workers.
 As such, you’ll need to track your tax, working hours, expenses, and so on yourself.
 Quickbooks Self-Employed is a handy tool that simplifies this for you, and it’s well worth the investment.

 Share your web development skills

 In a digital age, the world needs web developers more and more.
 Individuals with advanced coding and design knowledge are crucial in the world of business.

 Every enterprise worth its salt has a website, but many small businesses either lack the coding ability or the budget to afford a web design agency.
 Consequently, they reach out to individual web developers, solopreneurs who can provide a personal service at a fraction of the cost.

 Like many of the business ideas on this list, joining a freelancing platform is your best bet for finding work.
 But it’s possible to find more work by reaching out to small businesses yourself.